strise/gintonic/packages/gintonic/README.md

 # The GraphQL Transformer language

-This projects implements a tool for transforming GraphQL schemas with GraphQL transformer langauge.
+This project implements a tool for transforming GraphQL schemas with GraphQL transformer language.
 These are exposed from the package as the following methods:

 ```javascript